BioProteanLabs/OptoPACE_Bioreactor/README.md

 # OptoPACE_Bioreactor
-Arduino code and hardware specs for OptoPACE reactor
+Arduino code and hardware specs for OptoPACE Bioreactor